What happens if my employer fired me for no reason?

 New Jersey, like most states, has adopted at-will employment laws, which essentially means that in most cases, an employer can terminate an employee without reason.
-However, while an employer usually does not have to have a reason for firing an employee, there are exceptions, which are protected by law.
-These include public policy exceptions; the implied covenant of good faith; an implied contract; and/or discrimination.
+However, while an employer usually does not have to have a reason for firing an employee, there are exceptions, protected by law.
+These include: public policy exceptions; the implied covenant of good faith; an implied contract; and/or discrimination.

-An employer may not terminate an employee for an action that is protected by a statute or a constitutional right.
-These scenarios may include firing an employee for refusing to perform an illegal act; firing an employee for reporting illegal conduct; firing an employee for exercising his/her statutory rights; or firing an employee for exercising a public policy right.
+An employer may not terminate an employee for an action protected by a statute or a constitutional right.
+These scenarios may include firing an employee for refusing to perform an illegal act; firing an employee for reporting illegal conduct; firing an employee for exercising their statutory rights; or firing an employee for exercising a public policy right.

-An action filed as a result of a violation of public policy is known in New Jersey as a “Pierce” claim or a claim made under the “Pierce doctrine.”
+An action filed due to a violation of public policy is known in New Jersey as a “Pierce” claim or a claim made under the “Pierce doctrine.”
 The doctrine derives from the New Jersey Supreme Court’s decision in Pierce v.
 Ortho Pharmaceutical Corp., 84 N.J.
 58 (1980).
 There, the Supreme Court held that employees may bring wrongful termination lawsuits against employers who wrongfully discharge them, where the discharge is “contrary to a clear mandate of public policy.”
 Id. at 72.